Paris - Ile De France

 The Louvre Museum has the largest art collection in the world and a record attendance of over 8.6 million visitors a year - 30,000 a day!

 The splendid collection of books King Charles V gathered was unfortunately dispersed over the centuries.

-Exhibitions of paintings and sculptures were indeed already open to the public in the 17th century.
+François I commissioned the great painters of the Renaissance to contribute a new collection.
+Paintings and sculptures exhibitions were indeed already open to the public in the 17th century.

 Pei's Pyramid, entrance to the Louvre Museum

-Pei's Pyramid, in the Cour Napoleon, on the western side of the palace, is the museum main entrance.
+Pei's Pyramid, in the Cour Napoleon, is the museum main entrance.

 Three smaller pyramids surround the 21m high glass pyramid and 700 diamond-shaped glass panes fixed on a stainless-steel frame reflect the light.

-The pyramid extends indoors with a Pyramide Inversée.
+The central pyramid extends indoors with a Pyramide Inversée.

 The tip of the Inverted Pyramid is suspended 1.4m above ground and points down to a 1m high marble pyramid.

-The Louvre Pyramid is one of many Parisian monuments illuminated at night.
+The Louvre Pyramid is one of the many Parisian monuments illuminated at night.

-The lobby provides direct access to the vestiges of the medieval Louvre Fortress.
+The entrance lobby provides direct access to the vestiges of the medieval Louvre Fortress - Vieux Louvre.

 The embankment of the drawbridge and foundations of the Vieux Louvre are still visible.

-A model of the medieval fortress helps you understand the layout of the medieval fortress King François I demolished in 1546.
+A model of the medieval fortress helps you understand the layout of the medieval fortress François I demolished in 1546.

 The Vieux Louvre accesses the museum's exhibition galleries.

 Louvre Museum, a brief overview